 Gaffers tape is sold in a variety of widths:

 - 1⁄4 inch to 4 inches in width

 - 1 inch and 2 inch widths are the most common

-Gaffer tape is strong yet can be torn by hand, so no cutting tools are necessary, and it can easily be ripped into narrower strips when desired.
+Gaffers tape is strong yet can be torn by hand, so no cutting tools are necessary and it can easily be ripped into narrower strips when desired.
 The synthetic adhesive typically leaves little or no residue and will generally not damage most surfaces when it is removed.
-This is, however, more likely in warm conditions, so care must be used when considering whether a different type of tape would be more appropriate for a given application.
-Gaffer tape is usually more expensive than duct tape because it is manufactured in smaller quantities, has more exacting specifications, and is marketed for professional use.
+This is, however, more likely in warm conditions so care must be used when considering whether a different type of tape would be more appropriate for a given application.
+Gaffers tape is usually more expensive than duct tape because it is manufactured in smaller quantities, has more exacting specifications, and is marketed for professional use.

 For lighting crews, gaffers tape can be used to mark on stages where lights are to be aimed and to spot a piece of cloth to a wall for a headshot background.

 On theater stages, using black or gray gaffers tape can be used to fasten props on shelves in a moving set.
-Black Gaffers tape can also provide black edges to tables, chairs, and other props.
-The gaff tape can also be used to soften clattering noises of shoes on stage.
-Photographers utilize gaff tape to label cameras and camera accessories and to avoid lens flickering in the backdrop.
+Black gaffers tape can also provide black edges to tables, chairs, and other props.
+The gaffers tape can also be used to soften the clattering noises of shoes on stage.
+Photographers utilize gaffers tape to label cameras and camera accessories and to avoid lens flickering in the backdrop.
 Photographers remedy light streaking through a camera’s viewfinder by taping gaffers tape over it.